25 Best HIDDEN GEMS of Rome That You Cannot Miss

 The last remains of the original relic are the eleven Corinthian columns and a wall that is now built into the adjacent Palazzo della Dogana di Terra; a 17th-century building for goods arriving in Rome.

 When visiting, you will find a tiny room that introduces you to the fascinating history of Tempio di Adriano through a 22-minute video.
-Something that stood out to me is the deep appreciation that there was for the wives of the Emperors.
-In fact, this temple honors both the Emperors who ruled and their wives.
+Something that stood out to me is the deep appreciation there was for the wives of the emperors.
+In fact, this temple honors both the emperors who ruled and their wives.

 Il Tempio di Adriano is the perfect hidden gem for those who want to learn more about Ancient Rome and the story behind the architecture.